Yahoo: Expansion and the dot-com bubble

-Missed acquisitions of Google
+Leadership

-Yahoo had two critical opportunities to acquire Google that it did not pursue.
-In 1998, Google's founders Larry Page and Sergey Brin approached Yahoo to sell their nascent search engine for $1 million, but Yahoo declined the offer.

-A more significant opportunity arose in 2002, when Yahoo's then-CEO, Terry Semel, entered into negotiations to purchase Google.
-Google was reportedly seeking a price of $5 billion.
-After weeks of negotiation, Yahoo's final offer was $3 billion, a figure that Google's leadership rejected, leading them to terminate the deal.
+Yahoo's corporate direction was heavily influenced by a series of leadership changes and missed opportunities.
+The company had two failed attempts to acquire Google; in 1998, Larry Page and Sergey Brin approached Yahoo to sell their nascent search engine for $1 million, but Yahoo declined the offer.
+In 2002, CEO Terry Semel entered into negotiations to purchase Google for a reported $5 billion.
+After weeks of negotiation, Yahoo's final offer was $3 billion, a figure that Google's leadership rejected.
 The failure to acquire Google in this second instance is widely considered one of the largest strategic errors in corporate history.

-Yahoo began using Google for search in June 2000.
-Over the next four years, it developed its own search technologies, which it began using in 2004 partly using technology from its $280 million acquisition of Inktomi in 2002.
-In 2003, Yahoo acquired Overture Services, Inc. (formerly GoTo.com) for $1.63 billion.
-The deal was a strategic move to bolster its search advertising revenue in the face of growing competition from Google, as Overture was a pioneer in pay-per-click advertising.
-In response to Google's Gmail, Yahoo began to offer unlimited email storage in 2007.
-In 2008, the company laid off hundreds of people as it struggled from competition.

 In February 2008, Microsoft made an unsolicited bid to acquire Yahoo for $44.6 billion.
 Yahoo rejected the bid, claiming that it "substantially undervalues" the company and was not in the interest of its shareholders.
 Although Microsoft increased its bid to $47 billion, Yahoo insisted on another 10%+ increase to the offer and Microsoft cancelled the offer in May 2008.

-On December 12, 2014, Yahoo acquired video advertising provider BrightRoll for $583 million.

-On November 21, 2014, Yahoo acquired Cooliris.
+The company subsequently cycled through several chief executives.
+Carol Bartz, formerly the CEO of Autodesk, replaced Yang as CEO in January 2009.
+After failing to meet performance targets, she was fired by chairman Roy J. Bostock in September 2011, and CFO Tim Morse was named as interim CEO.
+Following the appointment of Scott Thompson as CEO in April 2012, several key executives, including chief product officer Blake Irving, resigned.
+On April 4, Yahoo announced 2,000 layoffs, or about 14% of its 14,100 workers by the end of year, expected to save around $375 million annually.
+In an email sent to employees that April, Thompson reiterated his view that customers should come first and completely reorganized the company.

+Thompson's tenure proved brief; he was fired on May 13, 2012, and replaced on an interim basis by Ross Levinsohn, who himself had recently been appointed head of Yahoo's new Media group.
+Several associates of Third Point Management, including Daniel S. Loeb, were also nominated to the board of directors.
+Thompson's total compensation for his 130-day tenure with Yahoo was at least $7.3 million.
+On July 15, 2012, Marissa Mayer was appointed president and CEO of Yahoo, effective July 17.
+Under Mayer's leadership, doubts about the company's turnaround emerged by January 2014 when she fired her own first major hire, Henrique de Castro.